thegetty/quire-docs/content/docs-v1/serial-publications.md

 5. Click Publish repository in the upper right to send the files to github.com.

-6. Run `quire install` in the project to install the necessary software dependencies before previewing and getting to work adding your new content.
+6. Run `npm run dev` in the project to install the necessary software dependencies before previewing and getting to work adding your new content.